YumaYX/rubydemodoc/input/date/dow.md

-This Ruby code snippet demonstrates the creation of a constant named `DOW_JP` which holds an array of the days of the week in Japanese.
-The code first defines an array containing the Japanese day names "日", "月", "火", "水", "木", "金", and "土".
-Then, it uses the `map` method with the block `&:freeze` to freeze each element of the array, preventing modification.
-Finally, it freezes the resulting array to create a completely immutable array.
-This ensures that the `DOW_JP` constant holds a fixed and unchanging array of the Japanese day names.
+This Ruby code snippet demonstrates the creation of an array named `DOW_JP` which represents the days of the week.
+It initializes an array with the strings for each day of the week: "日", "月", "火", "水", "木", "金", and "土".
+The `.map(&:freeze)` method is used to convert each string into an immutable string object, and the `.freeze` method is used to make each string immutable.
+The result is a frozen array containing immutable string objects representing the days of the week.